“To produce a mighty book you must choose a mighty theme.”

 Some of the great books in world literature are great primarily because of their themes.
 Nietzsche’s Thus Spake Zarathustra, which does not translate well, is great because of its theme: the human potential which resides within us all.

-But there is one other element to durable literature, another reason that some art is timeless, even when the theme is not mighty: That reason is depth of style.
+But there is one other element to durable art, another reason that some art is timeless, even when the theme is not mighty: That reason is depth of style.

 Style is The How.
 It is presentation.